A Guide to Growing Carnation Flowers

 Read more

-Use potting soil in small containers or seed trays.
-Sprinkle the seeds evenly over the surface and cover them lightly with soil, approximately 1/8 inch deep.
-Keep the soil moist using a mist sprayer.
+After sprinkling the seeds evenly over the surface, I lightly cover them with about 1/8 inch of soil and keep the soil moist by using a mist sprayer.

 Read more